John Lennon’s Lost Weekend New York penthouse, Yoko Ono NY home photos, Midtown East apartment

 John Lennon’s Lost Weekend in New York

-Oct 19, 2020
+October 19, 2020

-John Lennon’s Lost Weekend
+John Lennon’s Lost Weekend, New York City

 A prolific creator of music, lyrics, drawings and story creation, and founder of the Beatles, John Lennon was a free spirit with poetry dancing in his head while trying to make sense of life.
 He and wife Yoko Ono were fiery political activists against the Vietnam War as well as musical collaborators and their relationship was followed closely by celebrity buffs.
 As perfect and bizarre as the relationship seemed, there was a period of malcontent when Ono suggested they separate and that he begin an intimate relationship with their personal assistant, May Pang.
-With Ono’s encouragement, Lennon and Pang engaged in a relationship and lived in a Manhattan penthouse for 18 months, what Lennon referred to as his Lost Weekend, before going back to Ono in 1975.
-Now for sale, the penthouse is priced at $5.5 million.

 By the time of the Lennon-Pang affair, Lennon had already peaked with the success of the Beatles and was doing his thing with his own music and solos.
 While he was working on Walls and Bridges, his fifth solo album, he and Pang rented and moved into this 4,000-square-foot, three-story penthouse, with its huge wrap-around terrace overlooking the long view of the East River, activity of river traffic and a panoramic view of New York City.